gmc-code/PC-microbit-micropython/docs/breadboard_projects/Combined_iteration_using_zip.rst

 .. admonition:: Exercises

     #.
-Make a list of images, a list of pitches, and a list of LEDS and iterate over them by using hte zip function.
+Make a list of images, a list of pitches, and a list of LEDS and iterate over them by using the zip function.